 Alright, let’s get my weekly 1500 calorie meal plan.

 A couple things I want to mention first…

 I’m in total review mode this month so I’m testing out a few different services.
 Again, consider me your guinea pig.
 This week I have 12 meals from Daily Harvest coming.
 An OYS student recently tried them and mention she thought the bowls were good.
 So, I decided to give them a shot.
-You can get 3 bowls free with a new subscription if you choose to try them out too.

 Also, I have another box of meat coming from Butcher Box.
 I’m super excited about this because I absolutely loved the meat I got a few months ago.
 Check out my Butcher Box review to learn more.
 In my box, I added Salmon and Filet Migon so I’m looking forward to some tasty dinners this week.
 This means most of our dinners will be made the night we eat them.
-Just an FYI Butcher Box is offering new subscribers free Filet, Bacon, and $10 off your first box.

 Here’s my menu.